 It is with much sadness that the AMCA Australia board announce the passing of our founder and president of the Australian chapter of the AMCA, Tony Blain.
 Tony was the driving force behind the Bulli Antique Motorcycle Weekend, many other rallies and old bike events in Australia.
 He was a great personal friend to many of us, and an incredible friend to the vintage motorcycle movement generally.
 His passing will leave a void of immense proportions.

-The family have asked not to send flowers, but please donate to the Chris O’Brien Lifehouse, where Tony recieved such wonderful care and attention.
+The family have asked that in memory of Tony donations are made to the Chris O’Brien Lifehouse, where Tony received such wonderful care and attention.

 Our condolences go to Tony's wife Jamie, their son Tom and daughter Molly and all of Tony’s extended family and friends.